Personal Property

 2024 Business Personal Property tax filing will be mailed to you soon.

-Your signed Statement and tax payment are due on or before May 15, 2025.
-Past due accounts will be subject to penalty and interest at the rate of 7.25% annually*.
+Signed statement and payment are due May 15, 2025.
+Past-due accounts subject to penalty and 7.25% annual interest*.

-If your business has closed or you no longer own this business, please contact our office or complete the Business Change Form linked below.
-If you need assistance or need your account or pin number, please call (435)477-8310 or visit our office at 68 So.
-100 East in Parowan.
+If your business has closed or transferred ownership, contact our office or submit a Business Change Form below.
+Need help with account/pin?
+Call (435) 477-8310 or visit our office at 68 S 100 E, Parowan.

 Frequently Asked Questions